psv2/psv2.github.io/cvfiles/index.md

 ## Journal Publications

+- M. M. R. Bhuiya, J. M. Barajas, and **PSV**, "How often do people with disabilities travel by certain modes?
+A study from California", Travel Behaviour and Society **44**, 101277 (2026)
 - **PSV**, J. A. Flynn, M. M. R. Bhuiya, J. M. Barajas, and S. Handy, "Availability and usability of transportation for people with disabilities depending on what the user is expected to do", Transp.
 Res.
 Interdisc.
 Persp. **23** (2024)
 - **PSV**, J. A. Flynn, M. M. R. Bhuiya, J. M. Barajas, and S. Handy, "Framing availability and usability of transportation for people with disabilities", Transp.
 Res.
 Interdisc.
 Persp. **22** (2023)
 - J. A. Flynn, G. Circella, and **PSV**, "Transportation and Neighborhood Priorities of Californians with Disabilities: Focus Group Findings", Transp.
 Res.
 Rec. **0**, 0 (2023)